Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Not Required

-North Carolina does not require separate state-level drone registration.
-Federal FAA registration through FAA DroneZone is the only registration requirement.
-As of December 1, 2024, the state-level NCDOT UAS Operator Permit for commercial operations was repealed by HB 198.
+North Carolina does not require state-level drone registration.
+Federal FAA registration through FAA DroneZone is the only registration requirement for drones over 250g (0.55 lbs).

 6